 This is it.
-You’ve made your mind and decided to take the plunge to move to Japan and learn Japanese.
+You’ve made up your mind and decided to take the plunge to move to Japan and learn Japanese at a language school.
 That’s fantastic!
-There’s no doubt that the best way to learn a language, especially a high-context language such as Japanese, is to fully immerse yourself in it.
-Not only will you be able to fast-track your learning towards fluency by surrounding yourself with real-life situations to use the language, but also find countless opportunities to experience Japanese culture first hand.
+Undoubtedly, the best way to improve your Japanese language skills, especially in a high-context language such as Japanese, is to immerse yourself in it fully.

-Each study option has its own set of pros and cons, but overall in terms of flexibility and learning opportunities, attending a language school is one of the best options available to learners regardless of their Japanese level.
+Each study option has its own set of pros and cons.
+In terms of flexibility and learning opportunities, attending a language school is one of the best options available to learners regardless of their Japanese level.

 Keep on reading to find out how to find the perfect school suited for your learning needs!

 What’s a Language School?